pjakiela/IE-in-R/E2-exp-ideal.md

 ```
 E2_control <- E2data[E2data$act_any == 0, ]
 ```
-Now, we can just use E2_control as our dataframe, ignoring E2data.
+Now, we can just use E2_control as our data frame, ignoring E2data.

 ### Question 1

-Use the `t.test()` function to test whether individuals in the control group who use ACT when they have malaria (i.e. individuals with `c_act==1`) differ from those in the control group who do not use ACT when they have malaria in terms of the educational attainment of their head of household.
+Use the `t.test()` function with the `var.equal` parameter set to `TRUE` (i.e. `t.test(y ~ x, var.equal = TRUE)`) to test whether individuals in the control group who use ACT when they have malaria (i.e. individuals with `c_act==1`) differ from those in the control group who do not use ACT when they have malaria in terms of the educational attainment of their head of household.
 What R command would you use to do this?

 ### Question 2